navithachekuri4-dot/razorpay_buildathon/README.md

 FALLBACK
 ```

+This allows the recovery pipeline to remain functional even when the AI service is unavailable.

 ---

-## Razorpay Integration
+## 💳 Razorpay Integration

-The project is designed to work with **Razorpay Test Mode**.
+The project is designed for **Razorpay Test Mode**.

-For the buildathon demonstration, payment execution can also use simulation.
+For the buildathon demonstration, recovery execution can also use simulation.

 No real customer payments are processed.